News

 Josep Borrell inaugurates the academic program of the Ciudad de La Laguna International Campus

-A training initiative of academic excellence
+An educational initiative of academic excellence

-For this first edition, the La Laguna International Campus is designed as a space for academic and civic engagement that seeks to foster knowledge and reflection on current issues through a broad academic and cultural agenda centered around three thematic axes: the consequences of war, neuroscience and neuro-rights, and the value of heritage in the 21st century.
+The International Campus of La Laguna, in this first edition, is conceived as an academic and civic meeting space that seeks to promote knowledge and reflection on current issues, through a broad academic and cultural agenda that revolves around three thematic axes, such as the consequences of war, neuroscience and neurorights, as well as the value of heritage in the 21st century.

 More news